-Emergency cards provide information for school officials to contact the parent/guardian if necessary, and supply information and permission to treat your child as needed in the health office.
+Annual parent questionnaires provide information for school officials to contact the parent/guardian if necessary, and supply information and permission to treat your child as needed in the health office.
 It is very important that the information is current and accurate for the benefit of your child.